Table of contents

 To address the problem of duplicate content technically:

-1. Use canonical tags – they indicate to search engines the preferred version of the page, helping to avoid duplicate content problems.
+1. Use canonical tags – they indicate the preferred version of the page to search engines, helping to avoid duplicate content problems.

 2. Use 301 redirects – if you have several pages with identical content, redirect them to the one considered canonical.